graybealski/cf-conventions-work/FAQ.md

 <a class="anchor" id="stdnames_structure"></a>
 ### What is the structure of a good standard name?
 A good standard name will typically include several characteristics that, together, characterize your variable.
-Common characteristics (or *facets*) include (with examples in parentheses):
+Common characteristics, or *facets*, include (with examples in parentheses):

 * medium or realm of the entity (land, or sea_ice),
 * a transformation component (flux, or concentration_of),